Zile995/booster-um/config/CONFIG.md

 * `enable_splash` is an option that enables splash screen.
 If you want to disable splash for **all specified or unspecified** kernels under `kernel_config` node, set it to `false`.
 By default this option is enabled and `/usr/share/systemd/bootctl/splash-arch.bmp` splash will be used (you can change it with `default_splash` option under `kernel_config` node)

 * `remove_leftovers` manages the removal of leftovers when generating the UKI files.
-Besides the vmlinuz and booster files, EFI entries, fallback images and kernel cmdlines are treated as leftovers, they will be removed if `efistub`, `cmdline_per_kernel`, `generate_fallback` options are disabled.
+Besides the vmlinuz and booster files: EFI entries, fallback images and kernel cmdlines are treated as leftovers.
+They will be removed if `efistub`, `cmdline_per_kernel` or `generate_fallback` options are disabled.
 If enabled, leftovers will always be removed after generating UKI files.
 Leftovers will always be removed if you manually delete the UKI for the specified kernel or all installed kernels (`booster-um -r <package>` or `booster-um -R`/`booster-um -C`).
 If it is not specified, its value is set to `true`

 * `generate_fallback` manages the creation of fallback (universal) UKI files.
 Only fallback images will be generated if `universal` flag is enabled in the `/etc/booster.yaml` config.
 If it is not specified, its value is set to `false`